spatialos/UnrealGDK/README.md

-# The SpatialOS Game Development Kit for Unreal Plugin (alpha)
+# The SpatialOS GDK for Unreal Plugin

 ![](SpatialGDK/Documentation/spatialos-gdkforunreal-header.png)